mahruf044/feathureITAssesment/README.md

 # feathureITAssesment

-### check the pdf for the answer of interview question's answer
+### check the pdf for the answer of interview questions